TUNESHMAN/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map produces an array that is equal in length to the original array. .forEach is very similar to the for loop.

 2. What is the difference between a function and a method?
 A function refers to a block of code written to perform a particular task or solve a given problem while a method is a function that is embedded inside of an object.